fronell/cheatsheets/vim.md

 <<    | De-indent line by shiftwidth spaces
 5>>   | Indent 5 lines
 5==   | Re-indent 5 lines

->%    | Increase indent of a braced or bracketed block (place cursor on brace first) =%    | Reindent a braced or bracketed block (cursor on brace)
+>%    | Increase indent of a braced or bracketed block (place cursor on brace) =%    | Reindent a braced or bracketed block (cursor on brace)
 <%    | Decrease indent of a braced or bracketed block (cursor on brace)
-]p    | Paste text, aligning indentation with surroundings

-=i{   | Re-indent the 'inner block', i.e. the contents of the block =a{   | Re-indent 'a block', i.e. block and containing braces =2a{  | Re-indent '2 blocks', i.e. this block and containing block
+]p    | Paste text, aligning indentation with surroundings =i{   | Re-indent the 'inner block', i.e. the contents of the block =a{   | Re-indent 'a block', i.e. block and containing braces =2a{  | Re-indent '2 blocks', i.e. this block and containing block
 >i{   | Increase inner block indent
 <i{   | Decrease inner block indent
 ```